 WORK IN PROGRESS

 I had four days off after three twelve-hour days of sitting up in the attic of a deserted former Gestapo building.
-I had arrived for my shift, said goodnight to my shift relief and friend Duane, and began my work night routine.
-I first put down a warm grease-stained paper bag filled with a Wienerschnitzel smothered in sautéed onions and gravy and a side-order of hand-cut, crispy crunchy pom frites.
-To wash it all down I pulled out the pièce de résistance, a chilled extra-large bottle of Villingen’s local beer which I put. on the old scarred wooden tabletop, also known as my ‘desk’ since directly across from where I sat down was a single-sideband radio.
+I had arrived for my shift, said goodnight to my shift relief and friend Duane, and began my work-night routine.
+I first put down a warm grease-stained paper bag filled with a Wiener Schnitzel smothered in sautéed onions and gravy and a side order of hand-cut, crispy crunchy pom frites.
+To wash it all down I pulled out the pièce de résistance, a chilled extra-large brown bottle of Villingen’s local beer which I put on the old scarred wooden tabletop, also known as my ‘desk’ since directly across from where I sat was a single-sideband radio.
 I popped the white ceramic stopper, pushed it forward, and took a long thirst-quenching drink of golden bubbly liquid, “Ahhh…” the obligatory belch and the SSB radio came to life.

 When I get off at 6 PM Jonesy will be waiting with my VW and a bottle of Four Roses, and it’s off to Paris for a few wild days.
 Or, at least that was our intent.
 And, being young and spunky we went for it, with gusto!